 There may be circumstances in which we may need to evacuate the building in situations of threats to the school population.
-If such a situation arises, the faculty will escort the student body from the school to the Trinity United Church located at the corner of Cumberland Avenue and North 25th Street.
+If such a situation arises, the faculty will escort the student body from the school to the Kerry C. Hoffman Intermediate School.
 All students must remain with their classroom teacher until all students have been accounted for at the church.
 Once this has been confirmed, students will only be released to parents/guardians.
 No vehicles parked on school district property may be moved until cleared by local law enforcement officials.